Prompting and Evaluating Large Language Models for Proactive Dialogues: Clarification, Target-guided, and Non-collaboration: Introduction

 We conduct extensive experiments with two LLM-based conversational systems, including ChatGPT and an open-sourced model, Vicuna~\cite{vicuna}.
 With the aforementioned three types of prompting schemes, we compare these LLM-based conversational systems with fine-tuned SOTA dialogue models.
-The main contributions of this work can be summarized as follows: \begin{itemize}[leftmargin=*] \item This work presents the first comprehensive evaluation on the proactivity of LLM-based dialogue systems\footnote{\url{https://github.com/dengyang17/LLM-Proactive}}, including handling clarification, target-guided, and non-collaborative dialogues. \item We design the proactive chain-of-thought prompting scheme to endow LLM-based dialogue systems with the capability of planning and taking the initiative towards the conversational goal. \item Specifically, the main findings of the evaluation on LLM-based dialogue systems include 1) Barely ask clarification questions when encountering ambiguous queries.
-ProCoT largely overcomes this issue, but the performance is still unsatisfactory in domain-specific applications ($\S \ref{sec:clari}$).
-2) Proficient at performing topic shifting towards the designated target, but tend to make aggressive topic transition.
-ProCoT further improves this capability by planning a more smooth transition. ($\S \ref{sec:target}$) 3) Fail to make strategic decision for non-collaborative dialogues, even with ProCoT prompting ($\S \ref{sec:non-colla}$). \end{itemize}
+The main contributions of this work can be summarized as follows: \begin{itemize}[leftmargin=*] \item This work presents the first comprehensive evaluation on the proactivity of LLM-based dialogue systems, including the handling of clarification, target-guided, and non-collaborative dialogues. \item We design the proactive chain-of-thought prompting scheme to endow LLM-based dialogue systems with the capability of planning and taking the initiative towards the conversational goal. \item Specifically, the main findings of the evaluation of LLM-based dialogue systems include: 1) They barely ask clarification questions when encountering ambiguous queries, and ProCoT largely overcomes this issue, though the performance is still unsatisfactory in domain-specific applications ($\S \ref{sec:clari}$).
+2) They are proficient at performing topic shifting towards the designated target, but tend to make aggressive topic transition.
+ProCoT further improves this capability by planning a smoother transition ($\S \ref{sec:target}$).
+3) They fail to make strategic decision and tend to compromise with the opponent.
+The key challenge is how to effectively optimize the strategy learning ($\S \ref{sec:non-colla}$). \end{itemize}